skalarproduktraum/phd-thesis/chapters/rendering.md

     abstract var lastFrameTime: Float
     abstract var renderConfigFile: String

+    // more functions follow here
     ...
 }
 \end{lstlisting}

 A renderer may also run in its own thread, but must indicate that properly by setting `managesRenderLoop`, as e.g. done by the OpenGL renderer.
-In the opposite case, the renderer will run synchronous with scenery's main loop.
+Otherwise, the renderer will run synchronous with scenery's main loop.

 A renderer may store its own metadata related to a `Node` in its `metadata` field.
 This field is cleared upon the removal of a `Node` from the scene.
 The `metadata` must be uniquely named, such that renderers — which could be running in parallel — do not interfere with each other's `metadata`.